 When the gas ran out, we biked.
 When the bikes broke, we fixed them.
 Once or twice I hitchhiked.
 We got exceedingly creative.
 We learned what we were made of and we learned what was truly important.
+Everyday I didn’t spend money felt like I won life!
 It was a hell of a challenge and an exciting one.
 Sometimes it hurt, like it was supposed to.
-Sometimes it was damn frustrating but our true power doesn’t usually shine through until we face some sort of adversity.
+Sometimes it was damn frustrating, but our true power doesn’t usually shine through until we face some sort of adversity.
 It was supposed to change us.
 And holy shit, did it ever.
 More than anything else.

 We started realizing how wonderful it was not buying stuff.
 Then we realized how wonderful it was not owning stuff.
 We started massively purging everything we had.
 The less stuff we had, the simpler things got and the more happy and content we were.

 After a year of living a simpler life, and hugely paying down our mortgages, we borrowed the down payment from a Home Equity Line on our second house (as everything goes to debt reduction we are always cash poor) and bought another duplex.
 We put my mom in the bottom, for half of what we could get in rent, in exchange for taking care of all the properties.
-We paid for a few small remodeling projects upstairs and stuck five sets of bunks up there to make another professional house.
-That house also makes over three times its mortgage.
+We paid for a few small remodeling projects upstairs and stuck five sets of bunks up there to make another Crashpad (as they are called).
+That house immediately began also making over three times its mortgage.

 At that point, we were making enough money to support our lifestyle very comfortably.
 I quit working.
 A lot of people will tell you that you need a certain amount of net worth to retire, but to me, that is an antiquated way of looking at the world.
 In fact, in my experience, you can pretty much throw out the window everything you have ever been told about money.
 You don’t need a chunk of money saved (I had about $3K in my bank account when I stopped working), you simply need enough sustainable, passive income coming in every month to be comfortable, whatever that means for you.

-After that, we bought a 34-foot, 2-bedroom sailboat and moved into a marina in the area (Saint Paul, Minnesota) for a mere fraction of what living in a house cost.
-We had the best summer of our lives on the water.
+After that, we bought a 34-foot, 2-bedroom sailboat and moved into a marina in the area (Saint Paul, Minnesota) for a mere fraction of what living in a house cost and we had the best summer of our lives on the water.